jjtiger/JJT-Real-Estate-Investor-Program/README.md

 # JJT-Real-Estate-Investor-Program
-Real Estate Investment Engine for data exploration with robust interactive visual presentation.
+# JJT Real Estate Investor program was created within a PyViz based enviornment to perform data exploration in specific real estate markets and provide a robust interactive visual presentation allowing investors to identify investment opportunities.